Hyper Hoare Logic: (Dis-)Proving Program Hyperproperties (extended version): Abstract

 \section{Abstract}

 Hoare logics are proof systems that allow one to formally establish properties of computer programs.
-Traditional Hoare logics prove properties of individual program executions (so-called trace properties, such as functional correctness).
+Traditional Hoare logics prove properties of individual program executions (such as functional correctness).
 Hoare logic has been generalized to prove also properties of multiple executions of a program (so-called hyperproperties, such as determinism or non-interference).
 These program logics prove the \emph{absence} of (bad combinations of) executions.
 On the other hand, program logics similar to Hoare logic have been proposed to \emph{disprove} program properties (e.g., Incorrectness Logic), by proving the \emph{existence} of (bad combinations of) executions.
 All of these logics have in common that they specify program properties using assertions over a fixed number of states, for instance, a single pre- and post-state for functional properties or pairs of pre- and post-states for non-interference.

 In this paper, we present \logic, a generalization of Hoare logic that lifts assertions to properties of arbitrary \emph{sets} of states.
-The resulting logic is simple yet expressive: its judgments can express arbitrary trace- and hyperproperties over the terminating executions of a program.
-By allowing assertions to reason about sets of states, \logic{} can reason about both the \emph{absence} and the \emph{existence} of (combinations of) executions, and, thereby, supports both proving and disproving program (hyper-)properties within the same logic, \peter{including (hyper-)properties that no existing Hoare logic can express.
-We prove that \logic{} is sound and complete, and demonstrate that it captures important proof principles naturally.} All our technical results have been proved in Isabelle/HOL.
+The resulting logic is simple yet expressive: its judgments can express arbitrary \thibault{\emph{program hyperproperties}, a particular class of hyperproperties over the set of terminating executions of a program (including properties of individual program executions)}.
+By allowing assertions to reason about sets of states, \logic{} can reason about both the \emph{absence} and the \emph{existence} of (combinations of) executions, and, thereby, supports both proving and disproving program (hyper-)properties within the same logic, including (hyper-)properties that no existing Hoare logic can express.
+We prove that \logic{} is sound and complete, and demonstrate that it captures important proof principles naturally.
+All our technical results have been proved in Isabelle/HOL.

 \ccsdesc[500]{Theory of computation~Logic and verification} \ccsdesc[500]{Theory of computation~Hoare logic}